NxanIT/PolyominoZoomInSolution/README.md

 The biggest connected component of this result is the uppermost - left picture.
 The node highlighted in green contains about 90% of all possible solutions.

 And we can repeat this step.
 Given the subgraph of only the green highlighted equivalence class.
 We repeat this with n=3 and m=4 and obtain the middle picture.
 Repeated again with n=2 and m=3, we get the third picture above.
+At last we get the fourth picture when setting n=1 (no equivalence classes, except two or more polyominos fill the same space) and m=2.
+There is a remarking symmetry in the last picture.

 This Project let's you 'zoom-in' on a specific solution using this procedure.
 It creates the following files: